Altinn/altinn-studio-docs/content/app/development/configuration/secrets/_index.en.md

 }
 ```

-1. The private variable for the service is included in the klass
+1. The private variable for the service is included in the class

     ```cs
     private ISecrets _secretsService;